binipringle/criminallaw/_texts/1-outlineforbarexam.md

 ### Misdemeanor Manslaughter

 Misdemeanor manslaughter is an unintentional killing that occurs during the commission or attempted commission of a misdemeanor that is malum in se, or of a felony that is not of the inherently dangerous type required for felony murder.

 ---

+### Intent to Cause Serious Bodily Harm Murder

+Intent-to-cause-serious-bodily-harm murder is an unintentional killing proximately resulting from an act intended to cause great bodily injury.
+Absent justification, excuse, or mitigation, intent-to-cause-serious-bodily-harm satisfies the malice element for general-intent murder.
+Here, the soldier and his friend entered into an agreement whereby the friend would inflict serious bodily harm on the soldier by shooting him in the foot.
+Because the friend intended to seriously injure the soldier, and because the friend's act proximately caused the soldier's death, the friend may be found guilty of intent-to-inflict-serious-bodily-injury murder.

+---